-Enhanced licensed assisted access (eLAA) is a new LTE Release 14 mode of operation that provides the necessary technology for cellular operators to fully integrate the unlicensed spectrum into their networks.
-An enhancement to the Downlink-only LTE Release 13 LAA, the eLAA technology enables both uplink and downlink operation of LTE in unlicensed bands.
+5G NR in unlicensed spectrum (NR-U) is a new NR Release 16 mode of operation that provides the necessary technology for cellular operators to fully integrate the unlicensed spectrum into 5G networks.
+NR-U enables both uplink and downlink operation in unlicensed bands, supporting 5G new features, for example, wideband carriers, flexible numerologies, dynamic TDD, beamforming, and dynamic scheduling/HARQ timing.

 Listen before Talk (LBT)

-In eLAA, channel access in both downlink and uplink rely on the listen-before-talk (LBT) feature.
+In NR-U, channel access in both downlink and uplink rely on the listen-before-talk (LBT) feature.
 A wireless device or a base station must first “sense” the communications channel to find out there is no communications prior to any transmission.
-The “channel sensing” procedure relies on detecting the energy level on the communications channels.
+When a communication channel is a wide bandwidth unlicensed carrier (e.g., several hundreds MHz), the “channel sensing” procedure relies on detecting the energy level on multiple sub-bands of the communications channel.
 The LBT parameters (such as type/duration, clear channel assessment parameters, etc.) are configured in a wireless device by the base station.

 Frame Structure type 3